Does taking progesterone increase the chances of pregnancy?

 Some women, especially those with PCOS, may experience anovulation (lack of ovulation) which leads to no progesterone production.
 After all, if no egg is released then there is no corpus luteum to produce progesterone.
 If you suspect you’re not ovulating or producing progesterone, we recommend consulting your doctor.

-Does taking progesterone increase my chance at pregnancy?
+Does taking progesterone increase pregnancy chances?

 Can progesterone help you get pregnant?
 Progesterone for conception has been a very controversial topic and there is still a lot of conflicting research out about progesterone supplementation and pregnancy.